|

 5) Freelance web sites

-is in their local newspapers.
-However, if you find even one legitimate
+find employment is in their local newspapers.
+However, if you find even

-work-from-home job ad there, you’ll be lucky.
-Companies rarely advertise
+one legitimate work-from-home job ad there, you’ll be lucky.
+Companies

-find a home-based job.
-For one reason, the Internet is the primary way
+best ways to find a home-based job.
+For one reason, the Internet is the

-a home-based worker and a company communicate.
-It also offers the widest
+primary way a home-based worker and a company communicate.
+It also offers

-array of job-hunting sources.
-So, if you aren’t Internet savvy it’s time
+the widest array of job-hunting sources.
+So, if you aren’t Internet savvy

 JOB BOARDS

-of Mega Job Boards.
-These are general job boards and they will post any
+couple examples of Mega Job Boards.
+These are general job boards and they

-job, in any occupational category that a company pays them to post.
+will post any job, in any occupational category that a company pays them

-to do a lot of screening.
-A simple keyword search such as “work from home”
+you will have to do a lot of screening.
+A simple keyword search such as

-will yield hundreds of results that are usually spam, scams, or something
+“work from home” will yield hundreds of results that are usually spam,

-is the NICHE job board, which only advertises jobs within a particular
+into.
+One type is the NICHE job board, which only advertises jobs within

-industry or category.
-Retailjobs.com is an example of an industry niche
+a particular industry or category.
+Retailjobs.com is an example of an industry

 workers.
 NetTemps.com is an example of a category Niche board.
 Rather than